 The vast majority of Singaporeans tend not to rent homes, preferring to (or rather, having no choice but to) live with their parents until they’re ready to purchase a home.

-As a result, the rental market tends to almost exclusively serve foreigners although this is changing slightly with the younger generations of Singaporeans being more keen to move out on their own, or are sick and tired of waiting for their BTO flat to finally be ready.
+As a result, the rental market tends to almost exclusively serve foreigners, although this is changing slightly with the younger generations of Singaporeans being more keen to move out on their own, or are sick and tired of waiting for their BTO flat to finally be ready.

 Older and wealthier expats tend to gravitate towards the uber-expensive areas like Orchard (and surrounding areas like River Valley, Tanglin and Grange Road), the CBD zone and Marina Bay (and surrounding areas like Robertson Quay), and Sentosa Cove.